 If you plan to replace your car stereo, you need to choose a head unit that will easily fit into the slot where your current car stereo is.
 Therefore, it’s essential to know the size of your head unit so that it’s easier to replace.

 Most aftermarket head units are set sizes, so they are designed to fit into the slots of existing car stereos.
-See the table below for approximate dimensions for each DIN.
+See the table below for the approximate dimensions for each DIN.

 |Head Unit Type||Height||Width|